TiBeN/15khz-arcade-pkg/README.md

     $ gm-15khz sf2

 Note the absence of the prefix DISPLAY=:0.1 .
-It is useless because it is already set inside the `gm-15khz` bash launcher. `gm-15khz` is only a wrapper of the `groovymame64` binary.
+It is useless because it is already set inside the `gm-15khz` bash launcher. `gm-15khz` is simply a wrapper of the `groovymame64` binary.
 All command line arguments following `gm-15khz` invocation are passed to the underlying `groovymame64` process.